 The treatment is based on the Mason classification system:

-Non-surgical treatment is ideal for most Type I fractures and certain Type II fractures, including those with specific characteristics such as:
+Non-surgical treatment is ideal for most Type I fractures and certain Type II fractures, without mechanical block to motion or elbow instability.

 Emergency care involves the following: